 The Challenge of Booking a Vacation Rental in Downtown Charleston

 There are several options for Airbnb vacation rentals throughout the peninsula.
 Be sure to check with a local before you agree to stay in what is possibly a dicey neighborhood, a busy street, or somewhere too far from everything you want to see.
 The walk from Hampton Park down to the Battery and White Point Gardens is the better part of an hour, though they’re still on the peninsula.

-The other thing to be aware of is the short term rental overlay on the Charleston peninsula.
-There is actually a limited area of the city where short-term rentals (like the stuff found on VRBO, Airbnb, etc.) is even legal.
-The repercussions of illegally offering short term rentals outside of that area is focused on the landlords as opposed to the owners.
+The other thing to be aware of is the short-term rental overlay on the Charleston peninsula.
+There is a limited area of the city where short-term rentals (like the stuff found on VRBO, Airbnb, etc.) is even legal.
+The repercussions of illegally offering short-term rentals outside of that area are focused on the landlords as opposed to the owners.
 That said, forewarned is forearmed.
-If you don’t want to be skirting the law, either stay in the designated area where short term rentals are legal or don’t stay in them.
+If you don’t want to be skirting the law, either stay in the designated area where short-term rentals are legal or don’t stay in them.

 What About the Best Places to Stay in Charleston, SC, on the Beach?

 Well, there aren’t any beaches in Charleston, per se.
 There are some fantastic beaches near Charleston, SC, though staying on the water can be a bit difficult.
 The closest hotels near Charleston on the beach is a short list, at the top of which is the Tides Hotel in Folly Beach.
 On the other side of the harbor would be the Wild Dunes Resort on Isle of Palms.
 This beach resort offers chic accommodations with everything from multiple pools to beach access to tennis courts, et cetera.